InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/basic/how-to-vote-with-taav.md

 - Enable the include an optional `asset id` and include an optional vote options among the transaction's sub-options.

-  - The `asset id` option specifies the system token to be used for transaction fees.
+  - The `asset id` option specifies System Token to be used for transaction fees.

   ```
   - parachain_id: 파라체인 식별자
   - pallet_index: Assets 팔렛 식별자
   - asset_id: 시스템 토큰의 식별자
   ```

   - The `vote` option designates the candidate for **Proof-of-Transaction (PoT)** to be elected.

   ![Transaction Details](/media/images/docs/infrablockchain/tutorials/tx-detail.png)

-- Wait until the block is processed, then check for the following event in ***InfraRelayChain***.
+- Wait until the block is processed, then check for the following event in **_InfraRelayChain_**.

   ![Relay Chain Event](/media/images/docs/infrablockchain/tutorials/infra-relay-event.png)

-- The votes have been aggregated according to the specified weight, and you can also verify this in the storage of ***InfraRelayChain***.
+- The votes have been aggregated according to the specified weight, and you can also verify this in the storage of **_InfraRelayChain_**.

   ![Storage](/media/images/docs/infrablockchain/tutorials/infra-relay-storage.png)